 Photograph by Prashant Panjiar © Bill & Melinda Gates Foundation

-Our psychometric scoring methodology is based on DeVellis (2017), Essaylamba (2019) and COSMIN (2011) approaches.
-As recommended by both, we assess reliability in terms of internal consistency, test-retest, and inter-rater reliability and validity in terms of content/face validity, criterion validity, and construct validity (subsumed under COSMIN structural validity and hypothesis testing).
-Still, our psychometric scoring methodology differs in important ways.
-In particular, we do not require that measures use Item Response Theory (IRT) or Classical Test Theory (CTT) methods, we do not directly evaluate aspects of study design (missingness, sample size, etc.) or assess cross-cultural validation efforts, and we are not restrictive in the type of statistical tests used.
+Our psychometric scoring methodology is based on the DeVellis (2017), Essaylamba (2019) and COSMIN (2011) approaches.
+Following these approaches, we assess reliability in terms of internal consistency, test-retest, and inter-rater reliability and validity in terms of content and face validity, criterion (gold standard) validity, and construct validity.
+However, our methodology differs from these sources in a few important ways: we do not require that measures use Item Response Theory or Classical Test Theory methods, we do not directly evaluate aspects of study design (missingness, sample size, etc.) or assess cross-cultural validation efforts, and we are not restrictive in the type of statistical tests used.

-Our decision to apply a more inclusive scoring methodology has made it possible for us to evaluate measure quality across a wide array of subject matters, is time efficient, and allows the focus to be on the unique measures used in the field as opposed to translated iterations of the same measure.
-Finally, in an effort to ensure ratings are provided in a consistent, unambiguous manner, our scoring methodology uses stated statistical “adequacy” guidelines.
+Our decision to apply a more inclusive scoring methodology enables us to evaluate measure quality across a wide array of disciplines and subject matters and allows the focus to be on unique gender equality and empowerment-related measures as rather than translated iterations of the same measure.
+Finally, in an effort to ensure scores are provided in a consistent, unambiguous manner, our scoring methodology uses stated statistical “adequacy” guidelines.
 These guidelines are built into our scoring protocol to limit subjectivity in how evaluations are made.
-For EMERGE, our scoring methodology has enabled us to evaluate the psychometric rigor of numerous measures across multiple disciplines with expertise.
+This methodology allows us to robustly evaluate the psychometric rigor of numerous measures across multiple disciplines.

 Preliminary Measure Development:

-____ Mention of existing literature, theoretical framework (full points = 1/2pt)
+____ Mention of existing literature, theoretical framework (Adequate = 1/2pt)

 Formal Assessment of Psychometric Properties:

-____ Construct validity (full points = 2pts; partial points = 1pt)
+____ Construct validity (Adequate = 2pts; Limited = 1pt)

-To determine the adequacy of reported reliability or validity statistics, we relied on benchmarks or cut-points used in the literature or general consensus.
-They include:
+To determine the adequacy of reported reliability or validity statistics, we rely on benchmarks or “cut-points” used in the literature or general consensus.
+These cut-points include:

-In the presence of multiple statistics, a majority rule was applied in which “A” was denoted if more than half of the statistics noted were of “A” value while “L” was similar denoted if more than half of the statistics noted were of “L” value.
-Though a delineation between what was adequate (A) and what was limited (L) was necessary, it is important to recognize that other guidelines exist in the literature depending upon the discipline and measure’s purpose.
-For statistics that were less clearly understood using cut-points, such as the results of a CFA model, assessments on adequacy were determined by an experienced scholar.
+In the presence of multiple statistics, a majority rule is applied in which an “Adequate” rating is given if more than half of the statistics are of “A” value and a “Limited” rating is given if more than half of the statistics noted are of “L” value.
+Though a delineation between adequate (A) and limited (L) is necessary, it is important to recognize that other guidelines exist in the literature depending upon the discipline and measure’s purpose.
+For statistics that are less clearly understood using cut-points, such as the results of a CFA model, assessments on adequacy are determined by an experienced scholar.
 For scoring purposes, “A” values received “full points” and “L” values received “partial points” (details found under “Scoring Rubric”).